 This course is designed to reinforce and expand upon the information and clinical skills learned and to integrate prior learning to enhance advanced life support concepts and skills.
 The labs are designed to develop an EMS professional who is capable of providing basic and advanced life support in all aspects of emergency care.
-Prerequisites: EMS 2604C, EMS 2676.
-Corequisites: EMS 2658, EMS 2659.
+Prerequisites: EMS 2604C, EMS 2676 with minimum grades of "C." Corequisites: EMS 2658, EMS 2659.